high90/high90/_content/1-blog/2015-03-10-0800-welcome-to-the-pub.md

 That and `.pub` sounded cool... or something.

+We briefly experimented with `.haus` for it's Teutonic awesomeness, but then we realized that there's also `.house` which could get really confusing.

-On a more serious note, I can see some advantages to picking a quirky new TLD and sticking with it across all your products.
+On a more serious note, I can see some advantages to picking a quirky new TLD and sticking with it across all of your products.
 The classic TLDs of the `.com` era are no longer as critical as they once were in the user-familiarity department.
 Additionally, it's much more common for people to use search rather than type a URL in their increasingly-capable browser omni-boxes.

-Those are also excellent counter-arguments to the house-TLD idea.
+Those are also all excellent counter-arguments to the house-TLD idea.
 If people don't care anymore, then why bother at all?

-Also, domain names *do* still matter in email, where misrouting still seems fairly common.
+One place domain names still *do* matter is email, where misrouting still seems fairly common.
+Why go with `me@company.strange` when people will probably send everything to `me@company.com` instead?

+Wait, was that a pro, or a con?
+I forgot...

-In the end the value of the house TLD concept comes down to a matter of personal and corporate taste.
+Anyway, the value of the house TLD concept probably comes down to a matter of personal and corporate taste.
 For us, `.pub` had a fun feel that brought to mind a place you'd gather, either for beer or just to be seen in public.
 It also had the benefit of still being three letters, so it avoids a lot of the strangeness around long strings like `.technology`.
-Also, many of the new gTLDs like `.solutions` sound like the domain equivalent of [cheesy stock-photos](http://www.adweek.com/adfreak/vince-vaughn-and-costars-pose-idiotic-stock-photos-you-can-have-free-163239).
+Finally, many of the new gTLDs like `.solutions` sound like the domain equivalent of [cheesy stock-photos](http://www.adweek.com/adfreak/vince-vaughn-and-costars-pose-idiotic-stock-photos-you-can-have-free-163239).

-So `.pub` it is.
-At least until we change our minds again.
+So `.pub` it is!

+...at least until we change our minds again.